 Insects

-New camera traps have been developed to record the abundance of insects on the measuring masts at different heights in parallel with bat activity.
+Newly developed photo traps are used to record insect abundance on the measuring masts and wind turbines at different heights in parallel with bat activity.

 This Website uses cookies and third-party content